 Who We Are

 The Center for Diversity, Inclusion, and Belonging seeks to do paradigm-shifting work at a critical time in history, in which rapid demographic changes are creating increasingly diverse national and global communities.
 Responding to the unique challenges and opportunities of this moment, the Center aims to advance interdisciplinary legal scholarship on diversity, inclusion, and belonging; support the Law School community as it strives to live up to those values; and share expertise with the broader world through targeted engagement with public and private institutions.

-While it originated in civil-rights law, the field of diversity and inclusion has in recent decades moved into other disciplines.
-The Center seeks to revive its legal roots, and the Law School provides a natural home for that aspiration.
-NYU School of Law has been a leader on matters of diversity and inclusion as one of the first law schools to admit women, to implement a non-discrimination policy on the basis of sexual orientation, and to function as part of a global network university.
+Although it originated in civil-rights law, the field of diversity and inclusion has in recent decades moved into other disciplines.
+The Center seeks to revive the field's legal roots, and the Law School provides a natural home for that aspiration.
+As one of the first law schools to admit women, to implement a non-discrimination policy on the basis of sexual orientation, and to function as part of a global network university, NYU School of Law has long been a leader on matters of diversity and inclusion.
 The Center builds on these proud traditions.

 The desire to belong and to be fully included in society is a universal human trait.
 The Center aims to maximize the potential of every individual to flourish, with a particular focus on those who, historically and in the present day, have been impeded in their quest for belonging.